sjpfenninger/modelling-energy-systems/advanced/nonlinear-v2.md

 After deriving the optimality conditions through the Lagrangian we arrive at a system of m+n linear equations with m+n unknows, which can trivially be solved.
 By closer examination of the optimality conditions, we see that **all generating units** must operate at **identical marginal cost** and **all demand agents** at   **identical marginal utility**.
 As both are equal to the Lagrangian multiplier it means that the system marginal cost equals the system marginal utility , satisfying the **marginal decision rule**.

 ### NLP with inequality constraints
 In case that the Economic Dispatch problem involves inequality constraints, such as minimum and maximum generation limits, the Lagrangian cannot help us identify the extreme points.
-In that case, the first-order necessary conditions are the Karush Kuhn Tacker (KKT) conditions discussed in Chapter **ref Chapter**.
+In that case, the first-order necessary conditions are the Karush Kuhn Tacker (KKT) conditions discussed in Chapter 4.
 For a general problem with only inequality constraints, n decision variables and m inequality constraints, in the form of :

 $$
 \min f(x) \\